Are we a good match?

 Why use the SWIFT money transfer (wire) system?

-It's completely secure.
+It's secure and efficient.
 From time to time, we need to trace a payment.
-It is quicker and more efficient to talk to a real person to resolve the matter.
-There is a distinct paper trail.
+It is quicker to talk to a real-time bank to resolve an issue.
 PayPal etc. are convenient systems, but when there are discrepancies, they take weeks to resolve.
 During this time, provisional bookings can be lost - not good for safari planning.
-Swift transfer is without risk and stress-free for all parties.

 Why are solo travellers charged more?